Nobbys Head

 Nobbys Head (Aboriginal and dual name: Whibayganba) is a headland located on the southern entrance to Newcastle Harbour, New South Wales, Australia.
 The headland is situated above the Hunter River and the Tasman Sea of the South Pacific Ocean.

-Originally called, Whibayganba by the Awabakal people, European colonists referred to it as Coal Island, and then later Nobbys Island.
+Originally called Whibayganba by the Awabakal people, European colonists referred to it as Coal Island, and then later Nobbys Island.
 The Island was connected to the mainland at first by the Macquarie Pier, completed in 1846, 38 years after commencement.
 The pier was eventually replaced by a breakwater.
 Sand accumulated along the breakwall to make Nobby's beach, and the sand and plants makes the isthmus appear natural.

 The rock consisting of Nobbys Tuff of the original island has significant tunnelling, which was completed during the 1850s using convict labour, with the aim of destroying the island.

 Nobbys Head Lighthouse is located on the headland.
 The lighthouse is the third lighthouse built in New South Wales after the Macquarie Lighthouse in 1818 and the Hornby Lighthouse which was also built in 1858.
 The lighthouse is included in Newcastle's coat of arms.

 Aboriginal history

 The Awabakal and Worimi peoples are acknowledged by City of Newcastle as the descendants of the traditional custodians of the land situated within the Newcastle local government area, including wetlands, rivers creeks and coastal environments.
 The Awabakal people knew Nobby's Head as Whibayganba.
-The name Whibayganba was documented in a 1828 sketch by Sir Thomas Mitchell.
+The name Whibayganba was documented in an 1828 sketch by Sir Thomas Mitchell.
 This rock formation holds significance to the Awabakal and is a part of their dreaming stories.